nroduit/nroduit.github.io/content/faq.en.md

 ### How to enable Weasis logging? ###

 * From Weasis 3.5, a boot log file is always written in ${user.home}/.weasis/log/boot-x.log to trace the launching configuration.
-A default.log file in the same folder can trace all the Weasis activities; it must be activated:
+A default.log file in the same folder can trace all the Weasis activities; this one must be activated:
     - From *File > Preferences > General* enable *Rolling log*, select a log level and a stacktrace limit (DEBUG and empty (unlimited stacktrace lines) are recommended for investigating problems).
     - The default logging configuration comes from config.properties or ext-config.properties, see [Weasis Preferences](../basics/customize/preferences).

+{{% notice tip %}}
+To determine the path of ${user.home}/.weasis go to the *Help > About Weasis* menu and find the property weasis.path in the System Information tab
+{{% /notice %}}

 * By displaying the Java console (only when launching with Java Webstart, not compatible with [weasis protocol](../getting-started/weasis-protocol)):
     * [Windows](http://www.java.com/en/download/help/javaconsole.xml)